Lisa Hartman Black

-Lisa Hartman Black (born June 1, 1956) is an American actress and singer.
+Lisa Hartman Black (born June 1, 1956) is an American actress and singer from Houston, Texas.

+Hartman gained prominence after her role in the prime time drama Knots Landing from 1982 to 1986.
+She recorded four solo albums between 1976 and 1987, with her most notable song being "If Love Must Go".
+She achieved significant success with a duet with her husband, country singer Clint Black, called "When I Said I Do", which reached number one on the Billboard Hot Country Singles & Tracks charts in 1999.
+Hartman has appeared in various films and TV shows, including Flicka: Country Pride, Back to You and Me, and The Masked Singer.
+She married Black in 1991, and the couple has a daughter, Lily Pearl Black.
+They have lived in Nashville, Tennessee, since 2002.

 Career

 After some minor television appearances, Hartman starred on the short-lived Bewitched spin-off, Tabitha during 1977–78.
 She subsequently appeared frequently on television in guest roles, and appeared in the 1981 CBS TV remake of Jacqueline Susann's Valley of the Dolls, as Neely O'Hara.
 She was on WLS-TV's 1979 special "You're Never Too Old" recorded at Marriott's Great America in Gurnee, Illinois.

 Hartman's breakthrough as an actress came in 1982 when she began appearing on the prime time drama Knots Landing, playing rock singer Ciji Dunne.
 Her character engaged in romances with the characters played by Ted Shackelford and Michael Sabatino.
 Hartman was popular with audiences, and when Ciji was murdered off-screen in 1983, there was a public uproar.
 As a solution, Hartman was brought back on the show as Cathy Geary, also a singer, who later marries an unbalanced televangelist played by a young Alec Baldwin.
 Hartman remained with the show until 1986, when she was released due to budget cuts and because the show's writers felt there were no further storylines for her character.
 During her time on the series, she appeared in the film Where the Boys Are '84 produced by Allan Carr.
 She also sang the film's theme song.